-A ‘normal’ grief pattern mostly follows a path or cycle, or set of tasks to move through grief (including some expected backwards steps) over a period of time that is tough, painful, heartbreakingly sad, and sometimes filled with anger.
-However, eventually we can reach a point where we find ourselves engaging with life again.
+A ‘normal’ grief pattern mostly follows a path, cycle or set of tasks to move through grief (including some expected backwards steps) over a period of time that is tough, painful, heartbreakingly sad, and sometimes filled with anger.
+However, eventually, we can reach a point where we find ourselves engaging with life again.
 Although we are absolutely forever changed by our loss and life doesn’t feel the same, we have engaged with an altered ‘normal’.
-Feeling lacklustre at Christmas; wanting to hide away on the anniversary of our loved ones death and always noticing their absence at social gatherings is all part of that altered ‘normal’.
+Feeling lacklustre at Christmas; wanting to hide away on the anniversary of our loved one's death and always noticing their absence at social gatherings is all part of that altered ‘normal’.

 So what does 'complicated grief' feel like?

 However, complicated grief can feel like we are forever stuck or weighed down in those earlier phases of grief as if our loved one's death happened just yesterday.
 We can feel as if we have forever withdrawn from life and relationships, with an isolating lack of intimacy.
 We seem enduringly robotic, going through the motions of life with no connection or engagement.
 Our bodies seem to be plagued by illnesses, pains and disease for many months, even years later, a physical manifestation of that prolonged stress, ‘gripping or holding on’ unable to move forward.

 One of the enduring presentations of complicated grief is being stuck in those early phases or tasks: where we haven’t really accepted our loved one is gone; where we feel so enduringly raw that we need to numb ourselves or withdraw.
 Enduring or prolonged use of alcohol, drugs, or developing a substance dependency, could be indicative of complication grief.